Kodekloner/MilcSecurityBot/README.md

 Once you've setup your database and your configuration (see below) is complete, simply run:

-`python3 -m tg_bot`
+`python -m tg_bot`

 ## Setting up the bot (Read this before trying to use!):
-Please make sure to use python3.6, as I cannot guarantee everything will work as expected on older python versions!
+Please make sure to use python3.8.10, as I cannot guarantee everything will work as expected on older python versions!
-This is because markdown parsing is done by iterating through a dict, which are ordered by default in 3.6.
+This is because markdown parsing is done by iterating through a dict, which are ordered by default in 3.8.10.

 ### Configuration